 By September 25 1972 and “Vol. 4”,the world into which the Birmingham England band Black Sabbath quickly rose to popularity felt increasingly like a dangerous place…

-Ozzy Osbourne In the Studio on the fortieth anniversary of “Blizzard of Ozz”.
+Ozzy Osbourne In the Studio for the making of 1980’s “Blizzard of Ozz”.

 Here’s a live medley of “Iron Man” and “Children of the Grave” by Ozzy Osbourne April 28, 1982 at Memphis Mid-South Coliseum, one of the first shows after the accidental death of Ozzy’s guitarist Randy Rhoads

 Rock Hall Snubs: Ozzy Osbourne